 progress.
 Because this is often easier said than done, in this guide I share 9 processes that I find most helpful in easing artistic frustration and allowing oneself to enjoy everything

-that comes with learning a new skill.
+that comes with learning to draw.

 We can distill the drawing process into three main categories: